The Pleasure Principle (song): Composition

 Written and produced by Moir, "The Pleasure Principle" is lyrically about the singer taking control of a personal relationship by refusing to settle for loveless materialism, while Jackson sings, "What I thought was happiness was only part time bliss".
 The song parallels a fleeting love affair with a ride in a limousine.
 It mentions a "Big Yellow Taxi", alluding to the 1970 Joni Mitchell song, which Jackson would later sample on her single "Got 'til It's Gone" from her sixth studio album The Velvet Rope (1997).
 Sal Cinquemani from Slant Magazine noted that musically "synths bump like busted shock absorbers and the electric guitar screeches like rubber on pavement".

 Critical reception

 "The Pleasure Principle" received generally positive reviews from music critics.
 Kareem Gantt from AXS commented that compared to "Control" and "Nasty", "The Pleasure Principle" was more toned down, but "still a sonic groover".
 The song was nominated for Best R&B/Soul Single – Female at the 1988 Soul Train Music Awards.
+In 2022, Rolling Stone ranked the Shep Pettibone Vocal Mix of "The Pleasure Principle" number 145 in their list of the "200 Greatest Dance Songs of All Time".